junglist88/blog/blog/pages/blog-with-flask-and-heroku.md

 > python applications, I use [pythonbrew]() which allows me to create
 > individual python installations on my machine.

-Lets go ahead and create a new virtualenv and git repo.
+Go ahead and create a new directory, git repo, and virtualenv.

     $ mkdir blog && cd blog
     $ git init

-## Development
+    $ pythonbrew venv create blog-dev

-Install our dependencies.
+Lets install our two dependencies.
 The [flask_flatpages]() package is used to render our static markdown files:

     $ pip install Flask flask_flatpages

+## Code

-Next, we need to add some boilerplate code.
+Next, we need to add 64 lines of code to 4 files.

 To blog.py: